ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Internet, we believe that SCONE does not provide much advantage to attackers.
 The identities of the clients and servers are already visible through their IP addresses.
-Traffic analysis tools already provide more information than the data rate limits set by SCONE.
+Traffic analysis tools already provide more information than the throughput advice set by SCONE.

 There are two avenues of attack that require more analysis: